139708/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that writes last line
+Script that writes first lines